 How to care for luxury linens?

-Most of our luxury bedding made of cotton, linen or micro-modal (SDH Legna) is machine washable and dryable.
+Most of our fine bedding is made of cotton, linen or micro-modal (SDH Legna) is machine washable and dryable.
 The exception is certain matelasse (piquet) coverlets which shrink considerably and need to be dry cleaned.Heat

 is the enemy!
 We do not recommend washing or drying with high heat which breaks the fibers and reduces the lifespan of your fine linens.